Filter Content

 Careers & Vocational Information

-Recent Career Events and Student Highlights
+Recent Career Events and Highlights:

-Students in Years 7–10 can easily book a meeting with me via the Careers Team on Microsoft Teams.
-I encourage them to reach out with any questions.
-I also warmly welcome the opportunity to meet with parents and carers.
-If you’d like to discuss your child’s options or seek advice, I’m available for meetings before or after school.
-Please don’t hesitate to contact me via the email address provided below to arrange a time.
+Stay Connected: Parents and students are reminded to regularly check the MS Teams Careers site for updates on upcoming opportunities, events, and resources.
+Students in Years 7–10 can book a meeting with me directly via the Careers Team on Microsoft Teams, many students in Year 8 have already booked careers counselling sessions to discuss Stage 5 Elective choices.
+I also warmly welcome conversations with parents and carers.
+If you would like to discuss your child’s options or seek guidance, I am available for meetings before or after school.
+Please don’t hesitate to contact me to arrange a time.

 Anne-Marie Kelly | M. Ed | Leader of Learning - Vocational Education and Training (VET) | Careers Coordinator